mariadb-operator/mariadb-operator/docs/GALERA.md

 ```bash
  Error writing Galera config: open /etc/mysql/mariadb.conf.d/0-galera.cnf: permission denied
 ```
 This error is returned by the `init` container when it is unable to write the configuration file in the filesystem backed by the PVC.
-In particular, this has been raised by users using longhorn and rook as a storage provider, which in some cases rely on root privileges for writing in the PVC:
+In particular, this has been raised by users using longhorn and rook as a storage provider, which in some cases require a specific user to write in the filesystem:
 - https://github.com/longhorn/longhorn/issues/3549

-The remediation is running as root or match the user expected by the storage provider to be able to write in the PVC:
+The remediation is matching the user expected by the storage provider to be able to write in the PVC:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1